jnunemaker/jnunemaker.github.com/_posts/2017-11-08-flippin-features-at-runtime.md

 layout: post
 ---

-Since it has been nearly a year since I've [written about Flipper](http://www.railstips.org/blog/archives/2016/12/08/flipper-preloading/), I thought I'd share some of what I (and other contributors) have been up to.
+Since it has been nearly a year since I've [written about Flipper](http://www.railstips.org/blog/archives/2016/12/08/flipper-preloading/) (a ruby gem for turning parts of your application on or off at runtime), I thought I'd share some of what I (and other contributors) have been up to.
 From keeping track of a default instance to preloading all your features to the awesome sauce that is [Flipper::Cloud](https://featureflipper.com), a new version ([0.11 changelog](https://github.com/jnunemaker/flipper/blob/ec95d25171e156617da3e0b1afc00946b991e19a/Changelog.md#011)) is hot off the press and ready for use.

 ## Default Instance